monash-emu/AuTuMN/README.md

 - population stratification for at-risk groups (partially done)
 - would be nice to include assertion check of age-stratified variables to ensure that each age group starts where the last one left off
+- make the analysis more consistently object-oriented, following the lead of Romain's object oriented spreadsheet writer

 # Bigger outstanding tasks TODO
 - GUI